|

 Kill that f^^k^^g surgeon.

-With their huge resources, their skills and their super powers, Americans do
+And with their huge resources, their skills and their super powers, Americans

 they have already got them stuck inside prison cells.

-worse!
-And none of my arguments above suggests otherwise.
+deserve even worse!
+And none of my arguments above suggests

 But the treatment that truly heinous criminals 'deserve' should not count for